jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 <img width="950" height="288" alt="Screenshot 2026-05-23 223532" src="https://github.com/user-attachments/assets/89b7912b-be54-4583-b4e5-e66882d580eb"/>

 ## 1.0 Introduction
-Time-Series forecasting is widely used in financial and energy markets to capture temporal dependencies and price fluctuations.
-In this project, the USEP dataset was analysed using a hybrid modelling approach.
-First, ARIMA (1, 1, 1) was applied to capture linear patterns and trends in the time series.
-Next, GARCH (1, 1) was used to model volatility clustering present in the ARIMA residuals.
-Finally, engineered features derived from these models were used to train a Random Forest Regressor and BiLSTM.
+Time-series forecasting plays an important role in understanding temporal dynamics in financial and energy markets, particularly in capturing evolving price behaviour and volatility.
+In this study, the USEP dataset is examined using a hybrid modelling framework that integrates both statistical and machine learning approaches.
+An ARIMA(1,1,1) model is first employed to characterise the underlying linear structure and trend components in the series.
+To account for time-varying volatility observed in the residuals, a GARCH(1,1) model is subsequently introduced.
+Features derived from both models are then used as inputs for two predictive models—a Random Forest Regressor and a BiLSTM network—to evaluate their effectiveness in capturing complex, non-linear patterns in the data.

 The workflow includes:
 1. Data preprocessing and exploratory analysis.